jfr609/architecture-refactoring-helper/README.md

 For more info see: https://github.com/cyclosproject/ng-openapi-gen

-#### Generating angular services and models
+#### Generating Angular Services and Models

 - Open console of choice
 - Navigate to "{RepositoryFolder}/UI"
 - Run "npm run openapi-gen"

-#### Re-generating the swagger.json file for the API
+#### Re-generating the swagger.json File for the API

-The swagger.json will be generated at each startup of the back-end application.
+The swagger.json will be generated at each startup of the application back-end.
 This is not the case when using the existing dockerfiles.